-High-performance computing can be useless without data, and a major impediment to data sharing-particularly for high-value government data-lies in requirements for a secure, privacy-protecting computing environment.
+High-performance computing can be useless without data, and a major impediment to data sharing-particularly for high-value government data-lies in requirements for a secure, privacyprotecting computing environment.

 • Rebalancing AI research toward long-term, academic, and noncommercial research.
 Presently, AI innovation is disproportionately dependent on the private sector.
 Public investment in basic AI infrastructure can both support innovation in the public interest and complement private innovation efforts.
-The NRC directs more resources toward AI development in the public interest and helps ensure long-term leadership by the United States in the field by supporting the kind of pure, basic research that the private sector cannot undertake alone.
+The NRC directs more resources toward AI development in the public interest and helps One of the systemic challenges [to basic AI research is] a decoupling of compute resources from data infrastructures. . . .
+[A] secure, privacy-protecting computing environment [will be critical].

-One of the systemic challenges

-[to basic AI research is] a decoupling

-of compute resources from data

-infrastructures. . . .
-[A] secure,

-privacy-protecting computing

-environment [will be critical].